Andre-300/pdsnd_github/README.md

 ### Description
 Its the second Udacity project and it teaches us how to manipulate and access data using the pandas dat frame and python progr aming language.
-The user is prompted with some questions and upon giving the answers some data is given to the user
+The user is prompted with some questions and upon giving the answers some data is given to the user.
+Data been used here are obtained from the internet.

 ### Files used
 4 main files are been used